Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Experimental results

 \subsection{Semantic image segmentation}

 The DGM model is evaluated on the PASCAL VOC 2012 \cite{everingham2015pascal} and Cityscapes \cite{cordts2016cityscapes} semantic segmentation benchmark datasets.
 We use a {\em Level-5} DGM model with ResNet-50 as the image-feature pipeline pretrained on the ImageNet dataset.
-The number of parameters in the {\em Level-5} DGM ResNet-50 is almost the same as the standard ResNet-50 model ($\sim25$M).
-We use the same training hyperparameters as in DeepLabv3+ model \cite{chen2018encoder}.
-We test the effectiveness of our model with two different segmentation heads; first, with just two $1\times1$ Conv layers as segmentation head that takes the final 2D features rescaled by factor of $4$, and second, DeepLabv3+ segmentation head which consists of astrous convolution with different rates to capture long range dependencies.
-In Table \ref{table:segmentation} we observe that even with a very simple segmentation head our model performs similar to the standard DeepLabv3+ model on both datasets.
+The number of parameters in the {\em Level-5} DGM ResNet-50 is almost identical to the standard ResNet-50 model ($\sim25$M).
+We use the same training hyperparameters as in the DeepLabv3+ model \cite{chen2018encoder}.
+We test the effectiveness of our model with two different segmentation heads; first, with just two $1\times1$ Conv layers as segmentation head that takes the final 2D features rescaled by factor of $4$, and second, DeepLabv3+ segmentation head, which consists of atrous convolution with different rates to capture long range dependencies.
+In Table \ref{table:segmentation}, we observe that our model performs comparable to the standard DeepLabv3+ model, even with a very simple segmentation head on both datasets.
 This shows that geometric moments are effective in capturing long range dependencies.
-Our model shows improvements of $1.5$\% points on Pascal Voc and $0.7\%$ points on Cityscapes val sets compared to the standard ResNet model.
+Our model shows improvements of $1.5$\% points on Pascal VOC and $0.7\%$ points on Cityscapes Val sets compared to the standard ResNet model.